China's ruling party censors past as centenary approaches | ExBulletin

 China’s ruling party censors past as centenary approaches

-SHANGHAI (Reuters) – In the house where Mao Zedong and 12 others met 100 years ago to found the Chinese Communist Party, President Xi Jinping recently led his political office by reciting an oath to uphold principles and sacrifice everything for the party and the people.
+In the house where Mao Zedong () and 12 other people met 100 years ago to found the Chinese Communist Party (CCP), President Xi Jinping () recently led his political office by reciting an oath to uphold the principles and to sacrifice everything for the party and the people. .

-The obscure Shanghai courtyard of 1921 is now a lavish memorial hall, a focal point as China celebrates the centenary of the party that controls the world’s most populous nation and second-largest economy on Thursday.
+The obscure Shanghai courtyard of 1921 is now a lavish memorial hall, a focal point as China tomorrow celebrates the centenary of the party that controls the world’s most populous nation and second largest economy.

-The site of this first party congress now chronicles China’s humiliation at the hands of warlords and imperialists, its awakening at the start of the 20th century and its rebirth after the party’s victory in 1949 in a civil war that sent the nationalists of Chiang Kai-sheks into exile in Taiwan.
+The site of this first party congress now chronicles China’s humiliation at the hands of warlords and imperialists, its awakening at the start of the 20th century and its rebirth after the party’s victory in 1949 in a civil war that sent Tchang Kaï-cheks () Chinese Nationalist Party (KMT) in exile in Taiwan.

 The commemorations in what has become an upscale shopping and dining district reflect something larger: a myth-making project to amplify China’s message at home and abroad, aligning with the Xis call this month to tell more positive stories about China.